rolemadelen/euisblue.github.io/_posts/en/2022-01-01-ror-partial-template.md

 </div>
 ```

 Note that I didn't use `'_langList'`.
 You don't need to include the underscore when passing the name.
-In fact, you shouldn't include it otherwise rails wont be able to locate the file.
+In fact, you shouldn't include it otherwise rails wont be able to locate partials.

 <br>